 To Fix A Squeaky Bed, You Must First, Find The Squeak.

 The source of a bed squeak can be like Daniel Bryan: hard to pin down.
 So the first step is to identify what part of the bed is squeaking through a process of elimination.
 “You diagnose it by taking it apart, separating the mattress, the box spring, and the frame, and putting force on all of them separately while listening for the noise,” says Bob Czepiel of Yankee Mattress in Springfield, Massachusetts.

 Check The Mattress

 Start by sliding the mattress onto the floor and giving it a test ride.
 “Mattresses don’t normally squeak,” says Joanne Cote, store manager at Mattress Firm in Hadley, Massachusetts.
 “If one did, it might be the steel coil inside, but I’ve never heard of that happening.”
-If you bed spring is not compressing in a way that its supposed to, then that could be the main culprit for a squeaky bed.
+If your bed spring is not compressing in the way that it’s supposed to, then that could be the main culprit for a squeaky bed.
 And if you have a foam mattress, the chance that it’s the source of the squeak goes from minimal to zero.
-If the mattress is this culprit, prolonged used might cause health issues, which is why it is important to identify and fix the source of the squeak immediately.
+If the mattress is this culprit, prolonged use might cause health issues, which is why it is important to identify and fix the source of the squeak immediately.

 Check The Box Spring